Shiphero/shbin/README.md

 # upload the content in the clipboard but giving it a name
 $ shbin -x -f my_snippet.md

+# upload from stdin
+$ echo "some content" | shbin -

 # download a given file (inside the namespace)
 $ shbin dl my_snippet.md